 The question we ask is, what are competitive intelligence examples?
 There are many examples of competitive intelligence and many ways to use it.
 There isn’t s one-size-fits-all answer to this question.
 As the competitive intelligence process depends on your industry sector and competitive landscape.

 The most obvious is to monitor your competitors.
+But we have called this article competitive intelligence examples and not competitor intelligence examples.
 Take time to research them to see when they release new offerings, at what price and with what marketing.